EricStratosphere/Food-Inventory-System/README.md

 ## **2. Features**
 - Add, update, edit, and delete food items from inventory
 - Track expiration dates and receive notifications
+- Get an accurate overview of personal food inventory
 - Simple and user-friendly interface
 - Helps reduce food waste by reminding users of expiring items